sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 ## Create Local Development Project
 Duration: 20

-At Sigma, we use the React libraries for front-end development and will demonstrate based on that.
+At Sigma, we use the VSCode for development and will demonstrate based on that.
 You may use whatever development environment to develop custom Sigma plugins you are comfortable with; the methods will still be similar.

-If you choose to use a different method, ensure that it supports the use of **JavaScript;** Sigma supports both standard JavaScript API and React Hooks API.
+If you choose to use a different method, ensure that it supports the use of **JavaScript;**.

 Let's get started.